 Use organic blueberries in your dog’s diet whenever possible.
-This fruit is on the Environmental Working Group’s list of foods that contain large amounts of pesticides when they’re not grown organically (5).
+The Environmental Working Group reports that non-organic blueberries contain large amounts of pesticides (5).

 Although the health implications of pesticides is a controversial topic, it’s easy enough to find organic berries these days.
 Why not be a little cautious and keep a few more chemicals away from your bestie?

 Can Dogs Have Blueberry Muffins, Bagels or Yogurt?